New from FBC

 Phase 1 results and an update on Phase 2 are available.

 First Nations communities are finding ways to cut the high cost of home energy.
 FBC is ready to help share those stories, build local capacity and encourage economic development through the Home EnergySave program.
 Read about it.

-The Fraser Basin Council is working with the BC Wildlife Federation on a three-year project to advance watershed conservation and sustainability in BC.
+The Fraser Basin Council worked with the BC Wildlife Federation on a three-year project to advance watershed conservation and sustainability in BC.